University of Hong Kong

-The University of Hong Kong (HKU) is a public university in Pok Fu Lam, Hong Kong.
+The University of Hong Kong (HKU) is a public university in Pokfulam, Hong Kong.
 It was founded in 1887 as the Hong Kong College of Medicine for Chinese by the London Missionary Society and formally established as the University of Hong Kong in 1911.
 It is the oldest tertiary institution in Hong Kong.

 The university was established and proposed by Governor Sir Frederick Lugard in an effort to compete with the other Great Powers opening universities in China.
-The university's governance consists of three bodies: the Court, the Council, and the Senate.
+The university's governance consists of three bodies: the Court, the council, and the Senate.
 These three bodies all have their own separate roles.
-The Court acts as the overseeing and legislative body of the university, the Council acts as governing body of the University, and the Senate as the principal academic authority of the university.
+The Court acts as the overseeing and legislative body of the university, the Council acts as governing body of the university, and the Senate as the principal academic authority of the university.

 The university currently has ten academic faculties and 20 residential halls and colleges for its students, with English being its main medium of instruction and assessment.

 The university has educated many notable alumni in many fields.
 Among them is Sun Yat-sen, the founder of the Republic of China, a graduate of the Hong Kong College of Medicine for Chinese, the predecessor of HKU.
 Notable alumni in the field of politics include Anson Chan, Carrie Lam, Jasper Tsang and Regina Ip.

-The university is ranked 1st in Asia and 11th in the world according to QS University Rankings.